momo5500/Supermarket-Sales-Analysis/README.md

 ## 👤 Author

 **Mbacke Serigne Modou**
-MBA – Business Analytics
-Loughborough University, United Kingdom
+MBA – Business Analytics at Université Laval, Canada Currently in an exchange program at Loughborough University, United Kingdom
 📧 smodouu01@gmail.com
 📍 Currently based in the UK 🇬🇧